ColinShaw/cpp-path-planning-project/README.md

 variety of different organizations, but it is a size of project where some of the abstractions, like pulling minimum jerk functionality into a separate class, mostly serves oganizationally to reduce file size, and doesn't really help the readability and maintainability of the project.
-It simply makes it easier to find the aspects of the code that you don't know where it is or how it relates.
 That said, I consciously chose to develop it as a large single file project.